codebyshennan/tamkeen-data/docs/2-fullstack/reactnative/react-native-components.md

 ## Learning Objectives
 1. Identify the different components that React Native has out of the box
-2. Use React Native components to create a simple profile page
+2. Use React Native components to create a user interface
+3. Recall how to use `useState` hook to get inputs from a text input
-3. Apply styling and flexbox to a React Native application
+4. Apply styling and flexbox to a React Native application

 ## Introduction

 React Native provides a number of built-in Core Components ready for you to use in your app.
+Components follow the same convention with React.
 They are separated into several categories such as User Interfaces and List Views.
 Feel free to explore the documentation into this [page](https://reactnative.dev/docs/components-and-apis#basic-components)

 For this lesson, we will be taking a look at the following basic components:
-- View
+- View - The most fundamental component for building a UI
-- Text
+- Text - A React component for displaying text.
-- Image
-- TextInput
-- ScrollView
-- StyleSheet
+- Image - A React component for displaying different types of images
+- TextInput - A React component for inputting text into the app via a keyboard
+- StyleSheet - A React component used to add an abstraction layer for styling
+- ScrollView - A React component that is used as a wrapper to enable scrolling

 ## App Creation